microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationSignInSummary.md

 successPercentage     : 100
 ```

-This command gets a summary of all sign ins to Graph Explorer for the last 7 days.
+This example returns a summary of all sign ins to Graph Explorer for the last 7 days.

 ### Example 2: Get sign in summaries for the last month